snufflyyy/snufflyyy/README.md

 # hello!

-my name is snuffly and i like to make games in unity. i am curently working/learning unreal engine 5, making cool insane gmod addons and other stuff
+my name is snuffly and i like to make games and stuff.

 ### projects

-i am always working on stuff with linux i have also created a bunch of movement systems for unity which all arent that good :(
+i am always working on stuff with linux i am making a game engine called honeymoon

-i (try) to work on libvert and vifo

 ### goodbye!